alexoms/optimization/README.md

 ### Use-case:

-Manual joining of banking account information
+Identifying joint account ownership by secondary account owners

 ### Scenario:

+An account and account owner, in any business domain may have multiple relationships with other entities.
+One interesting scenario is when accounts have multiple ownership.
+Let's relate to this by using a limited financial institution model as an example.

+Known dataset characteristics:
+1. Bank account owners have checking and savings accounts
+2. Account owners may have joint ownership with other account owners such as family, etc.
+3. No PII information is available.
+Simply account ids, account type, account owner id, and joint account owner id.

-Bank account owners of checking and savings accounts may have joint ownership with family, etc.  A common need is to run a batch job against all the bank accounts to perform some sort of action such as sending an email or assembling marketing metrics.
-So we would need to identify programmatically which accounts are owned by the joint account owner.
+A common need is to run a batch job against all the bank accounts to perform some sort of action such as sending an email or assembling marketing metrics.
+In this example, we want to identify programmatically which accounts are owned by any joint account owners.

+In a relational database, we would set a foreign key as the secondary owner account and index account ids.
+What if we didn't use a database?
+Below is a way to manually join in memory account datasets.

+### Outcome:
+We need a resultset of only account objects owned solely by the account owners who are joint owners of a different account sorted against most recently created account ids at the top.

 ### Components: